awsdocs/aws-kms-developer-guide/doc_source/services-workspaces.md

 You can use [WorkSpaces](https://aws.amazon.com/workspaces/) to provision a cloud\-based desktop \(a *WorkSpace*\) for each of your end users\.
 When you launch a new WorkSpace, you can choose to encrypt its volumes and decide which [AWS KMS key](concepts.md#kms_keys) to use for the encryption\.
 You can choose the [AWS managed key](concepts.md#aws-managed-cmk) for WorkSpaces \(**aws/workspaces**\) or a symmetric [customer managed key](concepts.md#customer-cmk)\.

 **Important**
-WorkSpaces supports only symmetric KMS keys\.
+WorkSpaces supports only symmetric encryption KMS keys\.
 You cannot use an asymmetric KMS key to encrypt the volumes in an WorkSpaces\.
-For help determining whether a KMS key is symmetric or asymmetric, see [Identifying symmetric and asymmetric KMS keys](find-symm-asymm.md)\.
+For help determining whether a KMS key is symmetric or asymmetric, see [Identifying asymmetric KMS keys](find-symm-asymm.md)\.

 For more information about creating WorkSpaces with encrypted volumes, go to [Encrypt a WorkSpace](https://docs.aws.amazon.com/workspaces/latest/adminguide/wsp_encrypt_workspace.html) in the *Amazon WorkSpaces Administration Guide*\.